-But there’s more and this is where the doctrine of justification by faith can touch & heal our shattered world.
+But there’s more and this is where the doctrine of justification by faith can touch and heal our shattered world.
 The doctrine reverses the way in which we tend to evaluate other people.
 If a person’s value lies in a quality or feature which they possess, such as a particular skill or ability or ethnicity, it can make distinctions between people.
 Some people are more valuable and some are less; and we’re back to Apartheid, slavery, and the Holocaust.
 If, however, as justification by faith insists, a person’s true value lies not in anything they possess but in something ‘outside themselves’; that they are loved by God—then we can’t make such distinctions.
 Each person has dignity and value, and deserves equal treatment, regardless of age, skills, social utility or earning capacity.

 There is, however, at the same time a sobering honesty about Luther’s doctrine of justification.
-He insists that the first step to wisdom, or to a rock-solid, immovable sense of self-worth, is to take a good look into the depths of a person’s own soul.
+He insists that the first step to wisdom, to a rock-solid, immovable sense of self-worth, is to take a good look into the depths of one’s own soul.
 It means to face up honestly to the self-centeredness, lack of love for one’s neighbor, cowardice and indifference towards those who are suffering that lurks there.
 This is no easy doctrine which glosses over the reality of sin and evil in the human heart, the capacity to inflict pain and injustice which lies in everyone.
 For Luther, God has to help us to look into this abyss before we can go any further.
 This is far from that pleasant middle-class religion which assumes that everyone is good and nice, and which refuses to look beneath the surface.
 Luther’s God insists on facing up to the dark secrets inside, the selfish motivations and hidden desires.

 But this is only preliminary.
 Some forms of religion have implied that this is the sum of religion—making us feel bad about ourselves.
 Luther insists this is merely a necessary first step—a means to an end, but not an end in itself.
 God breaks up the fragile foundations of a sense of self-worth based in our own virtues, in order to establish a much firmer rock upon which to build.
-Luther would have been wary of psychological techniques which try to build self-worth by positive thinking & self-talk.
+Luther would have been wary of psychological techniques which try to build self-worth by positive thinking and self-talk.

 Justification by faith is a reminder to Christians that they approach God not on the basis of who they are, but on the basis of who Christ is.
 Self-worth, value and forgiveness are gifts, not rights.
 It’s nothing to do with achieving an elusive goal of becoming the idealized person they might like to be in their most hopeful moments.
-It is a reminder that it is only when they stop trying to be someone else, and start being honest about who they really are, that they can begin to receive God’s acceptance of them à and here’s the key: In Christ.
+It is a reminder that it is only when they stop trying to be someone else, and start being honest about who they really are, that they can begin to receive God’s acceptance of them à In Christ.